How to Prepare for Anal Sex

 Before anal exploration, make sure your bowels are empty.
 Take a shower and soap all around your anus.
 Just this simple prep should leave you feeling clean enough to explore.
 If you don't feel quite clean enough yet

 Try an anal douche.
-The StreemMaster and Disposable Enemas are great products for keeping your bowels fresh and clean.
+The CleanStream is a great product for keeping your bowels fresh and clean.
 These products just rinse out your rectum, rather than forcing you to have a bowel movement.
 A couple of warm water rinses and your anus will be cleaner than the day you were born!

 When you or your partner inserts fingers or a toy into your anus, think about relaxing your sphincter muscles.
 We know, this sounds a lot easier than it is.
 A great way to isolate your sphincter muscles is to think about tensing them up.
 Clench the muscles you would use to keep from passing gas, then release.
 The more you clench and release, the more relaxed your ass will become.
 Relax and bear down when something is being pushed inside you.
 The key to enjoyable anal sex is a relaxed anus (and all that lube).